ManiFast/Small-directory-of-Linux/README.md

 SCRCPY Framework using for remote controle and emilate touches with output live divese</br>
 dont forget turn on usb connection in VBox if u use -d, (USB/Wireless)</br>

-site for help find ip https://www.shodan.io/</br>
+site for help find ip https://www.shodan.io/ in search "android debug bridge"</br>

 `adb devices` show all devices</br>